What is Open Government Data?

 Open Government Data (OGD) is a philosophy- and increasingly a set of policies - that promotes transparency, accountability and value creation by making government data available to all.
 Public bodies produce and commission huge quantities of data and information.
 By making their datasets available, public institutions become more transparent and accountable to citizens.
 By encouraging the use, reuse and free distribution of datasets, governments promote business creation and innovative, citizen-centric services.

-Many difficult questions remain such as who will pay for the collection and processing of public data if it is made freely available?
+OGD can pose some tricky questions for governments, such as who will pay for the collection and processing of public data if it is made freely available?
 What are the incentives for government bodies to maintain and update their data?
 And what data sets should be prioritised for release in order to maximise public value?
-Steps are therefore needed to develop a framework for cost and benefit analysis, to collect data, and to prepare case studies demonstrating the concrete benefits -- economic, social, and policy -- of opening government data.
+Steps are therefore needed to develop a framework for cost and benefit analysis, to collect data, and to prepare case studies demonstrating the concrete benefits - economic, social, and policy - of opening government data.